Biocultural Conservation Farm

 Bio-Cultural Conservation Farm

-A “bio-cultural conservation farm” (BCCF) is a farm that stewards the cultivation of heirloom and heritage vegetables and fruits, and conserves them as living plants or as seed, in order to illustrate, save and share the biological diversity of the edible plants that underpin our food system.
-We are currently recruiting for a Fellow that will manage a BCCF at the Oak Spring Garden Foundation – see our Call for Applicants to learn more.
+The “bio-cultural conservation farm” (BCCF) stewards the cultivation of heirloom vegetables and fruits, and conserves them as living plants and/or as seed, in order to illustrate, save and share the biological diversity of the edible plants that underpin our food system.

 The BCCF site includes the following: